QuantEcon/QuantEcon.jl/docs/src/man/contributing.md

 ## Writing Tests

 One prerequisite for contributions to QuantEcon is that all functions and methods should be paired with tests verifying that they are functioning correctly.
 This type of [unit testing](https://en.wikipedia.org/wiki/Unit_testing) is almost universal across a quality software projects.
-A guide to writing tests in `Julia` is currently in work.
+A guide to writing tests in `Julia` is available [here](http://nbviewer.jupyter.org/github/QuantEcon/QuantEcon.jl/blob/master/docs/src/man/Tests.ipynb).